LEMON: Learning 3D Human-Object Interaction Relation from 2D Images: Experiment

 \subsection{Ablation Study}

-\quad We conduct a thorough ablation study to validate the effectiveness of the model design.
+We conduct a thorough ablation study to validate the effectiveness of the model design.
 Tab. \ref{table:ablation} (a) reports the model performance without modeling the semantic intention and the geometric correlation, demonstrating their impacts on the model performance.
 Moreover, the absence of constraining semantic consistency hinders the modeling of intentions, while not introducing curvatures affects the extraction of geometric correlations, resulting in a decrease in model performance.
 Both results are detailed in Tab. \ref{table:ablation} (a).
 Besides, we test the impact of $\phi_{c}$ and $\mathbf{\mathcal{L}}_{pr}$ (Eq. \ref{Eq:6}) on spatial relation prediction, shown in Tab. \ref{table:ablation} (b).
 Notably, removing the extraction of $\phi_{a}$ in $f_{\theta}$ (Eq. \ref{Eq:3}) also affects the performance.
 This is attributed to the interrelation between $\phi_{c}$ and $\phi_{a}$, the absence of $\phi_{a}$ impacts the representation of $\phi_{c}$, and subsequently influencing the final spatial prediction.

 To further illustrate the effectiveness of capturing the intention and geometry affinity, we visualize attention maps on the human and object geometries when removing one of them, as shown in Fig. \ref{fig:ablation}.
-The first row shows that removing the extraction of intention affinity, relying solely on geometries leads the model to focus on multiple candidate regions, differing from attention regions in the image.
-Furthermore, the second row demonstrates that while semantic intention guides the model to identify approximate candidate regions, modeling geometry affinity further ensures the model focuses on corresponding regions most related to the interaction of the geometries.
+The first row indicates without capturing intention affinity, solely relying on geometries leads the model to focus on multiple candidate regions, differing from attention regions in the image.
+Furthermore, the second row demonstrates that while semantic intention guides the model to identify approximate candidate regions, modeling geometry affinity further locates corresponding regions most related to the interaction of the geometries.